Ku-ring-gai High School logo

 Industrial Technology at Stage 6 is designed to develop in students a knowledge and understanding of the selected industry and its related technologies with an emphasis on design, management and production through practical applications.

-In year 11 Minor Projects are designed and made with the intention of exposing the students to a number of different drawing and construction processes, as well as joints, finishes and materials.
-Associated theory, a portfolio for each project and an Industry Study of an individual business are also mandated.
+In year 11 Minor Projects in timber or multimedia, are designed and made with the intention of exposing the students to a number of different processes with the specialist material they are studying.
+Associated theory, a portfolio for each project and an Industry Study of an individual business, are also mandated.

 In year 12 the students design and construct their own Major Project and document the process in a portfolio.
 An all-encompassing Industry Study completes the NESA requirements.